-Quiet Boot-Progress Bar
+Quiet Boot Progress Bar

-Select Enabled to display a graphic representation to show the progress of POST when the option of Quiet Boot is enabled first.
-The options are Enabled and Disabled.
+Enable this function to allow the system to display a graphic bar to show the progress of POST if the item-Quiet Boot (above) has been enabled.
+The options are: Enable and Disabled.

 ► Boot Device Priority